bigpel66/Flutter_Practice/Udemy/The Complete 2020 Flutter Development Bootcamp with Dart/flutter_bmi_calc/README.md

 <h1 align="center">flutter_bmi_calc</h1>
 <div align="center">
-    The project to learn about UI and controlling the value into the UI
+    The Project to Learn about UI and Controlling the Value into the UI
 </div>

 ## Features